Hypnotherapy for Addiction

 Improved Coping Skills

-When you can effectively understand the mental health conditions behind your addiction and learn to work through these with a professional, you will learn to balance these emotions.
+When you can effectively understand the mental health conditions behind your addiction and learn to work through these with a professional, you will learn to balance negative emotions.

-You will learn tools to regulate your emotions and craving, thus creating improved coping skills.
-You can become dynamic and adaptive, appreciating the reasons why you have an addiction and ways in which to curb this addictive behaviour.
+You will learn tools to regulate your emotions and cravings which improves your coping skills and helps you to achieve sobriety.
+You can become dynamic and adaptive, appreciating the reasons why you have an addiction and ways in which to manage addictive behaviour.

-Hypnosis for addiction treatment has become incredibly popular due to its ability to recognise yourself, appreciate responsibility and create self-competence.
+Hypnosis for addiction treatment has become incredibly popular due to its ability to treat addiction long term.

 Types of Addiction that Hypnotherapy Can Treat